How to Train a Puppy to Potty and Poop Outside

-Update February 2013: Our little beagle Ruby is 2 1/2 years old now and still ringing her bells each time she needs to go outside to potty or poop.
+Our little beagle is a lot older now and is still ringing her bells each time she needs to go outside to potty or poop.
 She's got the drill down, but every now and then as we head out the door, I give the bells a good shake myself and say, "let's go outside."
 A little reinforcement is easy enough to do.
-By the way, sometimes I even still tell her, "good girl going potty outside."
+I still tell her, "Good girl going potty outside" sometimes.
 Getting praise never gets old for a dog!

 This article is accurate and true to the best of the author’s knowledge.
 It is not meant to substitute for diagnosis, prognosis, treatment, prescription, or formal and individualized advice from a veterinary medical professional.
 Animals exhibiting signs and symptoms of distress should be seen by a veterinarian immediately.